Are you Shocked by Hawaii’s High Cost of Living?

 Hawaii’s electrical generators are run on oil and coal for the most part.
 When the price of oil went through the roof – so did electricity in Hawaii.
 The islands “boast” (if you can call it that!) the highest cost for electricity per unit – in the USA.
 It’s about 300% of the national average.

-As of 2021 the average cost for one month of utilities, Hawaii has the most expensive utilities in the nation.
-On average, residents are paying $587 per month.
+As of 2023 the average cost for one month of utilities, Hawaii has historically always had the most expensive utilities in the nation.
+On average, residents are paying $612 per month.
 This obviously varies based on occupancy and usage.
 When you consider that most residences in Hawaii use electric stoves and dryers, not to mention air conditioning, the usage can get quite high.
-Your average bill for a home will be over $300 and probably more like $400.

 Water, Gas, Gasoline, Sewage, Garbage are all very expensive.